mdj0025/2210-hands-on/getting-started/README.md

 1. Read the official course syllabus.
 1. Register for and log in to Piazza.
-1. Familiarize yourself with the modules structure for the course.
+1. Familiarize yourself with the module structure for the course.
 1. Complete everything in *M0 - Welcome to the Course*.
 1. Make sure you can find all the course notes, both within the modules and under the Files link.
 1. Make sure your Canvas account Notification Preferences are what you want.
 At a minimum, you are required to have all course announcements sent to your TigerMail immediately.